-Recommended Image Sizes and Dimensions for Social Media
+Recommended Social Media Image Sizes and Dimensions (Updated)

 You’d think that posting an image on social media is something that even preschoolers can do.
 True, everyone can click on Upload or Post Image and get their image out there.
 But posting a picture is not the same thing as posting a picture correctly or getting it to do what you want it to do.
 A big part of this are the recommended social media image sizes.

 Different social media platforms have different standards when it comes to image sizes, or, more importantly, image dimensions.
 If you don’t meet those standards, the resulting output will be skewed, cropped in all the wrong places, blurry…just plain wrong.

 Using proper social media image sizes is particularly important for businesses and brands, for everyone using social media for more than just a personal profile or an addictive pastime.
 In fact, businesses working with paid ads have to be particularly careful.
 Not only do image size requirements differ from one social media network to another, but they also differ within the same network, depending on the format.
 Your Page Like ads may be completely different, image-wise, than your Website Conversion ads, and so on.

 Another problem is the fact that social media networks keep changing the image size requirements.
 In order to help you keep up with this complicated dynamics, we’ve decided to list all the major social media networks and their specific image dimension requirements.